yashsavani/Advanced-Foundations-of-ML/README.md

 - Group action,
 - Any finite cyclic group of order m is isomorphic to the integers mod m.
 - Cayley's theorem (every group is isomorphic to a subgroup of the symmetric group).
-- Every permutation can be expressed as a composition of transpositions,
+- Every permutation can be expressed as a composition of transpositions, and
-- Every permutation has a fixed parity (odd or even based on number of transpositions)
+- Every permutation has a fixed parity (odd or even based on number of transpositions).

 ### Single Variable Calculus
-TODO @yashsavani: Add details
+- Limits (intuitive definition),
+- Arithmetic properties of limits,
+- Limit evaluation,
+- L'Hopital's rule,
+- Intermediate value theorem,
+- Derivative,
+- Basic properties,
+- Higher order derivatives,
+- Implicit differentiation,
+- Critical points,
+- Concave and convex functions,
+- Extreme value theorem,
+- Mean value theorem,
+- Newton's method,
+- Anti-derivative,
+- Definite vs indefinite anti-derivative,
+- Fundamental theorem of calculus,
+- Properties of anti-derivative,
+- Standard integral techniques, and
+- Improper integrals.

-One excellent resource I have found for this material is the playlist [Introduction to Higher Mathematics](https://youtube.com/playlist?list=PLZzHxk_TPOStgPtqRZ6KzmkUQBQ8TSWVX).
+One excellent resource I have found for some of this material is the playlist [Introduction to Higher Mathematics](https://youtube.com/playlist?list=PLZzHxk_TPOStgPtqRZ6KzmkUQBQ8TSWVX).
 I recommend going through this playlist at least once.

-Linear algebra is the foundation of almost all the math needed for machine learning.
-As my advisor says, "you can't ever know enough linear algebra".
-To develop a strong intuition for this material, I would first recommend going through [this excellent playlist](https://youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) by [3Blue1Brown](https://www.3blue1brown.com/) (Grant Sanderson).
-If you have never seen anything from his channel, you are in for a treat!
-Grant's expositions on math concepts are mesmerizing.
-Once you have developed some of the intuition for linear algebra, I would recommend going through [this playlist](https://youtube.com/playlist?list=PLE7DDD91010BC51F8) by the esteemed Prof. Gilbert Strang from MIT for a more thorough coverage of the material.
+A crucial tool in the machine learning toolbox is calculus.
+Most of the machine learning literature makes extensive use of multivariable calculus.
+However, before diving into the nuances of multivariable calculus, it's important to make sure you have a solid foundation and intuition for single variable calculus first.
+To gain the intuition I would recommend a [this playlist](https://www.youtube.com/playlist?list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr) by 3Blue1Brown, or [this course](https://www.khanacademy.org/math/ap-calculus-bc) on AP calculus from Khan Academy.
+If you already have a strong calculus foundation, you can safely skip this section.
+Though, I would still encourage you to go through [the essence of calculus playlist](https://www.youtube.com/playlist?list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr) by 3Blue1Brown at some point though.
+It helps fill in a lot of intuition that more formal classes may have missed.
+Who knows?
+You may learn something you didn't realize you had missed.
+Even small insights in the foundations can lead to major revelations later on.

 ## Core CS